This post may contain affiliate links. Please see my disclosure policy for details.

 With its 17 kilometres of unbroken coastline paired with pristine beaches, white washed buildings and swaying palm trees, the tropical vibe will quickly take hold.
 I had never heard of Mojácar until I flew here with Jet2holidays.
 Now I’m dying to go back!

-Although you may feel like you’ve been transported to an exotic paradise, the journey time here is only a quick 2 hours from UK.
+Although you may feel like you’ve been transported to an exotic paradise, the journey time here is only a quick 2 hours from the UK.
 Jet2 run flights from London Stansted, Belfast, Birmingham, East Midlands, Leeds, Manchester and Newcastle.

-You can take a look at all Jet2 flights to Almeria here.
 The closest airport is Almeria which is a quick hour’s transfer down the road.
 The views are so eye catching, you’ll hardly have time to notice the drive.

 The rooms at Alegria Palacio Mojácar